csccm-iitd/Koopman-reliability/README.md

-# SAS-H-PCFE
+# 'Koopman operator for time-dependent reliabilty analysis
-'Koopman operator for time-dependent reliabilty analysis' The repository providespython codes for the numerical examples illustrated in the paper ‘Koopman operator for time-dependent reliabilty analysis’
+The repository providespython codes for the numerical examples illustrated in the paper ‘Koopman operator for time-dependent reliabilty analysis’
 Please go through the paper to understand the implemented algorithm.
 Requirements: